TANTO Japanese Restaurant

 El Camino Real and the Japanese Dining Tier Below Omakase

 Silicon Valley's relationship with Japanese cuisine has developed in layers.
-The county's wealthiest zip codes now support a tier of omakase counters that price against San Francisco peers, while the broader mid-Peninsula corridor along El Camino Real hosts a denser, more accessible stratum of Japanese restaurants where regulars return for consistency rather than ceremony.
+The broader mid-Peninsula corridor along El Camino Real hosts a denser, more accessible stratum of Japanese restaurants where regulars return for consistency rather than ceremony.
 TANTO Japanese Restaurant, at 1063 E El Camino Real in Sunnyvale, operates in that second tier, on a stretch of road that functions as the South Bay's informal dining spine.
 The address places it within easy reach of Sunnyvale's residential grid and the tech campuses that have reshaped the area's dining expectations over the past two decades.

-The editorial angle that most distinguishes TANTO from a standard Japanese restaurant review is the question of what happens at the bar or drink station — a space that most Japanese restaurants in this price tier treat as an afterthought.
+The editorial angle that most distinguishes TANTO from a standard Japanese restaurant review is the bar or drink station, a space that many Japanese restaurants in this price tier treat as an afterthought.
 The broader shift in American Japanese dining over the past decade has been toward taking the beverage program as seriously as the kitchen.
 Venues like Kumiko in Chicago have built their entire identity around the intersection of Japanese bartending craft and Japanese culinary tradition, while Bar Leather Apron in Honolulu applies similar rigor to a Pacific context.
 On the West Coast, ABV in San Francisco has set a benchmark for technically grounded bar programming that mid-Peninsula venues are measured against, whether they intend to be or not.

 Where TANTO Sits in the Sunnyvale Drinking Scene